A Maximum Linear Arrangement Problem on Directed Graphs: Introduction

 \section{Introduction}

-Except where otherwise noted, we shall assume that all directed graphs (digraphs) are \emph{simple} (i.e. do not have loops or parallel edges) but may have opposite edges (an edge $(u,v)$ is opposite $(v,u)$).
-A digraph is symmetric if every edge has an opposite, and in this case we consider it an (undirected) graph.
+Except where otherwise noted, we shall assume that all directed graphs (digraphs) are {simple} (i.e. do not have loops or parallel edges) but may have opposite edges (an edge $(u,v)$ is opposite $(v,u)$).
+We refer the reader to \cite{Diestel3rdEdition} for terms not defined here.
+A digraph is \emph{symmetric} if every edge has an opposite, and in this case we consider it a (undirected) graph.

 Let $D$ be an $n$-vertex digraph.
 A (\emph{linear}) \emph{arrangement} $\pi$ of $D$ is a bijection from $V(D)$ to $\{1,\ldots, n\}$.
 We will write $\pi = (v_1, v_2, \ldots, v_n)$ to indicate that $\pi(v_i) = i$ for every $1 \le i \le n$.
 Given an arrangement $\pi$ of a digraph $D$, the \emph{value of an edge} $e=(u,v)$ of $D$ is defined to be $val_{\pi}(e) = \max\{ 0, \pi(v) - \pi(u) \}$.
 The \emph{value of $\pi$} is defined as $val_D(\pi) = \sum_{e \in E(D)} val_{\pi}(e)$.
 The Maximum Directed Linear Arrangement Problem can now be stated as follows.